Hooman1996/Hooman1996/README.md

  - 🏅 Achievments:
     - Taking classes and courses related to remote sensing, artificial intelligence and programming and receiving a high-grade.
-    - Obtaining the rank of 14 out of 8 to 15 thousands in master's entrance exams.
+    - Obtaining the rank of 14 out of 8 to 15 thousands in master's entrance exam.

 - 👀 I’m interested in :
      - AI, Machine Learning and Deep Learning, Computer vision and their usecases in RS.